uktrade/iigb-beta-content/content/sectors/financial/sections/financial sector in Great Britain/us.md

 ---
 title: A global leader in scale and influence
-thumbnail: finance-sector-thumb.jpg
-heroVideo:
-heroImage: finance-sector-hero.jpg
-fullVideo:
-indexTemplate: sector-page.html
-intro: The UK offers unrivalled support for the global expansion of your business.
-It is the most internationally-focused financial marketplace in the world.
-No other centre for inward investment can offer such a concentration of capital, capability and stability.
-pageTitle: Financial services in Great Britain
-layout: content-us.html
-orderLevel: 2
 ---

 The UK financial services sector accounts for 9.4% of UK GDP.
 At £140bn, this is much larger than both Germany (£80bn) and France (£50bn).